 Once you have a diagnosis, you should be able to treat your baby’s cradle cap at home with success.

 - Wash.
 Keeping your baby’s scalp clean helps the problem go away, since it washes away some of the extra oils.
 Use baby shampoo and rub it gently into the affected areas.
 Your doctor might tell you to wash your baby’s hair more often than you usually do.
 You might need to wash it every day instead of every few days.
 If a mild baby shampoo doesn’t work, ask your doctor about medicated products.
 Don’t use shampoo with ingredients that are designed for dandruff unless your doctor says that you should.
 Not all products are safe for infants.

 - Brush.
 After you clean your baby’s hair and scalp, you can gently brush her hair with a soft baby brush.
 The scales should loosen and fall off over time.
 Make sure to go easy though.

 - Lubricate.
 Ask your doctor if you should rub some petroleum jelly (Vaseline), baby oil, olive oil, or ointment into the scales on your baby’s scalp after you’ve used shampoo and a soft hair brush.
 Some parents do this and have great success.

 - Apply.
 Some doctors may prescribe hydrocortisone cream for cradle cap, but only if the scalp is inflamed.
 This usually isn’t necessary.
 Don't use a steroid cream unless your doctor recommends it.

-Once the cradle cap is under control, you can keep it at bay by washing your baby’s hair often enough with baby shampoo and brushing her scalp with a soft brush.
-Ask your pediatrician how often to wash your baby’s hair after cradle cap goes away.
+Once the cradle cap is under control, you can keep it at bay by washing your baby’s hair often enough with baby shampoo and brushing their scalp with a soft brush.
+Ask your pediatrician how often to wash your baby’s hair after the cradle cap goes away.